KhronosGroup/Vulkan-Headers/README.md

 git remote set-head origin -a
 ```

+## Vulkan SC Headers and JSON Files

+The `sc_main` branch of this repository contains generated headers and JSON
+files for the Vulkan SC specification.
+The API XML and some of the scripts in this branch differ slightly from the
+equivalent files in the `main` branch for Vulkan.

 ## Repository Content

 The contents of this repository are largely obtained from other repositories
 and are collected, coordinated, and curated here.

-If proposing changes to any file originating from a different repository,
+If proposking changes to any file originating from a different repository,
 please propose such changes in that repository, rather than Vulkan-Headers.
 Files in this repository originate from: